SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/receive.md

 * Check **Show repetitions** to show repeating follow-ups.
 If the invitation concerns a repeating follow-up, all instances of the follow-up are shown in the **Invitations** dialog.
 You can then either accept or decline them individually.

 > [!TIP]
 > It is often a good idea to check **Show repetitions** so you can decide if you are able to attend each individual meeting.
-To accept them all at once, uncheck **Show repetitions** again, select the row with the relevant follow-up and select **Accept**.
+To accept all at the same time, uncheck **Show repetitions** again, select the row with the relevant follow-up and select **Accept**.

 Check all three to show all this information at the same time.